That time Italian fascists exiled a bunch of gay guys to an island & accidentally created a M4M utopia

 Instead of serving as a cesspool of despair, the island was a vibrant, bustling queer oasis where men could live openly, liberated from the prejudices they had faced in larger towns.
 Stripped of their freedoms, they found liberty in one another’s company, in the covert connections that sparked amidst the olive trees and azure waves.

-Again, not to downplay the underlying horror of the situation, men would arrive on San Domingo in handcuffs, clearly marking them for locals as prisoners.
+Again, not to downplay the underlying horror of the situation, men would arrive on San Domino in handcuffs, clearly marking them for locals as prisoners.
 And island residents had no contact with them, although, as local Carmela Santoro recalled, “We would go and watch them get off the boat… all dressed up in the summer with white pants–with hats.”
 Internment was not going to stop these dudes from serving a look.
 There are no small catwalks, only small-minded fascists.

 A daily ringing bell marked a strict 8 PM curfew, and the men slept in a dormitory guarded by police.
 The dorms seemed to have been the worst part of the experience, as they had no electricity or running water.